Reddit's Appetite: Predicting User Engagement with Nutritional Content: Predicting Engagement

-Moreover, our work is a large-scale study of a single, although large, community (i.e. Reddit's r/Food).
-While we believe that the amount of data (almost 600,000 posts) and the huge user base of this subreddit (24 million users) is sufficient for an analysis of this kind, we still acknowledge potential sample bias in users who post and engage with this community.
+Moreover, our work is a large-scale study of a single, although large, community (i.e., Reddit's r/Food).
+While we believe that the amounts of data (almost 600,000 posts) and user base (24 million) are sufficient, we acknowledge potential sample bias in users of this community.
 Therefore, our findings might not necessarily generalize to other communities.
 However, we see this as an opportunity to extend our work to other social media platforms that garner a large number of users, such as Instagram.

-Finally, we caution that our work indicates an associative link between nutritional density and different levels of engagement, and does not establish causality.
-Albeit we control for several confounding features, which makes the evidence we find for this link stronger, we still conduct an observational study without a particular setup needed for causal inference.
+Finally, we caution that our work indicates an associative link between nutritional content and different levels of engagement, and does not establish causality.
+Albeit we control for several confounding features, which makes the evidence we find for this link stronger, our observational setup lacks the structure needed for causal inference.